-- 7. Devices are not to be shared, passed around or used for joint work, unless explicit permission has been given by the teacher.
-Only the owner of a device should use it and they are fully responsible for the content on it. - 8.
-Students must use the 'Thornton-wifi' wifi network to access the internet to enhance their learning during lessons.
-They will be required to logon using their normal network id and password.
+7. Devices are not to be shared, passed around or used for joint work, unless explicit permission has been given by the teacher.
+Only the owner of a device should use it and they are fully responsible for the content on it.